groucho75/alo-easymail/readme.txt

 = 2.9.8 =
 * Added: a filter for recipient number in newsletter report
+* Added: a couple of sample functions in attachment mu-plugins
 * Fixed: a warning on plugin activation/deactivation
 * Fixed: a warning in options page